-- Open System Preferences, and go to Energy Saver.
+- Open System Settings, and go to the Battery section.

 Some applications use automatic positioning; however, in most cases, it’s not necessary, so there is no point to once again to burden your battery.

-To change geolocation settings on macOS Monterey, do the following:
+To change geolocation settings on Mac, do the following: